 \end{widetext}

 We present additional instances of AMCC for the $(3,2,2)$ scenario here.
 We provide a general construction and will extend it to broader families in the next section.
 We begin by considering a parametrized family of no-signaling $(3,2,2)$ Bell scenarios that satisfy the normalization condition.
-The corresponding polytope has dimension 26 (reflecting 26 independent parameters), as detailed in Appendix~(\ref{app: reduced table}).
-After further parameter reduction, the resulting parametric table for AMCCs is shown in Table~(\ref{tab: reduced 8parameters ptable}). \begin{widetext}
+The corresponding polytope has dimension 26 (reflecting 26 independent parameters), as detailed in Appendix~\ref{app: reduced table}.
+After further parameter reduction, the resulting parametric table is shown in Table~\ref{tab: reduced 8parameters ptable}, \begin{widetext}

-\end{widetext} Table~(\ref{tab: reduced 8parameters ptable}) now contains only $8$ free parameters.
+\end{widetext} which now contains only eight free parameters.
 These parameters can only take values in $[0,1/4]$ to preserve the non-negativity of the probabilities.
 The empirical model corresponding to this table has maximal marginals for all parameter choices.